RushoBinnabi/RushoBinnabi.github.io/README.md

 This project is a digital website archive I'm building that contains all my recipes, redirects to my GitHub repositories, and a bunch of other stuff.

-This project is in continuous progress.
+It is in continuous progress.

+It is built ideally for Desktop.

 ## How to run the website: